 - Always wash your skin and keep it clean.
 Avoid using harsh soaps or dirty washcloth and ensure that you do not touch your skin unnecessarily as it can spread unwanted bacteria.

 - Keep your skin moisturized by using non-comedogenic products.

-What Are Papules And Pustules?
+What Is The Difference Between Papules And Pustules?

 Papules are solid and elevated skin lesions.
 Here are a few differences between a papule and a pustule that you must know:

 - Pustules are painful most of the times, while papules may or may not be so.

 - Pustules will contain fluid or pus, whereas papules do not contain pus.

 - In terms of texture, papules are harder than pustules.